gcallah/Rationalism/scapegoat/trumpscapegoat.md

 Of his superior, grows to an envious fever
 Of pale and bloodless emulation:

-Understanding the "crisis of degree," and Trump's role in bringing it about, sheds great light on the Capitol riot.
+Understanding the "crisis of degree," and Trump's role in bringing one about, clarifies what was really going on at the Capitol riot.

 In many ways the previous impeached president, Bill Clinton, was the direct ancestor of the more recent impeached president.
-With Clinton we saw "the dignity of the office" of president undergo serious erosion, with media discussions of the president's underwear and oral sex with an intern in the Oval Office.
+With Clinton we saw "the dignity of the office" of president undergo serious erosion, with media discussions of the president's underwear and his receiving oral sex from an intern in the
+Oval Office.
 Although the sides were reversed, the reactions were similar to those produced by Trump: those on the President's side felt he was a "regular guy" like them (if male), or someone they might hook up with (if female -- reporter Nina Burleigh went so far as to publicly declare she would be happy to fellate him for keeping abortion legal).
-Those on the opposite side held him in contempt, as he lacked the presidential aura that usually lifted the president above such base contempt
+Those on the opposite side held him in contempt, as he lacked the presidential aura that usually exempted the president from such disdain.

 Trump, of course, abolished degree more deliberately and more radically than had Clinton.
 His constant tweeting made him just another voice on Twitter.
 His